armakuni/learning-hours/mutation-testing/01-what-is-a-mutant.md

 ```

 #### Decision mutation
-Decision mutation (often referred to as Relational Operator Replacement or Conditional Operator Mutation) is a key
+Decision mutation (often referred to as Relational Operator Replacement or Conditional Operator Mutation) is a key.
 technique that specifically targets the Boolean logic and conditional statements that dictate a program's control flow.
 It introduces defects by systematically changing the relational or logical operators within a condition.

-The purpose of decision mutation is to evaluate the test suite's ability to cover and distinguish between adjacent
+The purpose of decision mutation is to evaluate the test suite's ability to cover and distinguish between adjacent.
 logical conditions.
 By confirming that tests fail when a decision boundary is slightly altered, this technique ensures
-the test suite is not only executing the conditional code but is also adequately testing the specific logic of the
+The test suite is not only executing the conditional code but is also adequately testing the specific logic of the
 decisions, thus validating that the code behaves correctly under various boundary and logical scenarios.

 ##### Example - Changing Mathematical Operator